profchiso/exchange-crypto-to-fiat/README.md

 - The frontend application uses the latest version of React.

--The application working demo video can be found and downloaded **[here](https://github.com/redacreltdcom/Okorie-Chinedu-Sunday/blob/main/demo.mp4)**
+- The application working demo video can be found and downloaded **[here](https://github.com/redacreltdcom/Okorie-Chinedu-Sunday/blob/main/demo.mp4)**